Skip to main content Skip to search Skip to main navigation

 Inca Berries (Physalis) Organic

-Inca Berries – Sweet and sour Superfruits Inca berries (Physalis peruviana), also called Andean or Cape gooseberries, grow wild on the mineral-rich soils of the Peruvian Andes and have been enjoyed in South American cultures for thousands of years.
-An ancient food and one of the last cultivated products of the Incas, which has been rediscovered worldwide for several years.
-The delicious, sweet and sour berries grow in protective paper-like wrappers that look like small Chinese lanterns.
-Why we love Inca Berries Inca berries have an exquisite, exotic, sweet and sour taste that is second to none.
+Inca berry - sweet and sour superfruit Inca berries (Physalis peruviana), also known as Andean or Cape gooseberries, grow wild in the mineral-rich soils of the Peruvian Andes and have been enjoyed in South American cultures for thousands of years.
+An ancient food and one of the last products cultivated by the Incas, they have been undergoing a worldwide rediscovery in recent years.
+The delicious, sweet and sour berries grow in protective paper-like covers that look like small Chinese lanterns.
+Why we love Inca berries Inca berries have an exquisite, exotic, sweet and sour flavour that is second to none.
 A delicious snack.
 Connoisseurs like to enjoy them with chocolate products and wine.
-The Inca berry is also known as the "Goji berry of South America".
-The small, chewable kernels of the Andean berries have a slight laxative effect.
-SamaraNatura Organic Inca Berries SamaraNatura Inca berries are raw food quality and are grown without pesticides or agrochemicals.
-Our Inca berries are soft and relatively sweet, not as sour as you usually find them.
-Harvesting and drying these precious little berries is very time-consuming work, hence the relatively high price.
-In fact, it takes a person a full day to clean just 10 kg of fresh fruit.
-The berries are placed in sun dryers and removed again when they have reached the perfect level of moisture and are still a little soft.
-You need about 3 kg of fresh fruit for 500g of dried berries.
-Use Excellent as a snack on its own.
-Their exquisite, exotic taste goes perfectly with chocolate and wine.
-Inca berries enrich many desserts, smoothies, mueslis, baked goods, trail mix and jams.
-The unmistakable balance of sweet and sour taste also goes well with chia pudding and Lucuma.
-Nutritional values Inca berries (Physalis) per 100g Energy value 1276kJ / 304kcalFat 5.6gof which saturated fatty acids 0.5gCarbohydrates 49.0gof which sugar 34.4gProtein 6.6gSalt <0.1g
+The Inca berry is also known as the "goji berry of South America".
+The small, chewable seeds of the Andean berries have a slightly laxative effect.
+SamaraNatura organic Inca berries SamaraNatura Inca berries are of raw food quality and are grown without pesticides or agrochemicals.
+Our Inca berries are soft and relatively sweet, not as sour as they are usually found.
+Harvesting and drying these precious little berries is a very time-consuming job, hence the relatively high price.
+In fact, it takes one person a whole day to clean only about 10kg of fresh fruit.
+The berries are placed in sun dryers and taken out again when they have reached the perfect level of moisture and are still a little soft.
+It takes about 3kg of fresh fruit for 500g of dried berries.
+Use Excellent as a snack in itself.
+Their exquisite, exotic flavour goes perfectly with chocolate and wine.
+Inca berries enrich many desserts, smoothies, mueslis, baked goods, trail mixes and jams.
+The unmistakable balance of sweet and sour flavour also goes well with chia pudding and lucuma.
+Nutritional values of Inca berries (physalis) per 100g Energy value 1276kJ/304kcalFat 5.6gof which saturated fatty acids 0.5gCarbohydrates 49.0gof which sugar 34.4gProtein 6.6gSalt <0.1g

 Content: 250 Gramm (CHF 6.36* / 100 Gramm)